carpentries/instructor-training/episodes/23-introductions.md

 **What characteristics do you want to convey about yourself?** You probably want the learners to get a sense of your qualifications, how formal/informal you want to be, and how available you will be to the learners.
-You want to demonstrate that you're qualified, but that you share the same challenges as the learners, so you remain accessible.
+You want to demonstrate that you are qualified, but that you share the same challenges as the learners, so you remain accessible.

 **What will you need to say to convey those characteristics?**